archey347/UF_Blog/README.md

 ## WYSIWYG Editor

-The blog uses the tinyMCE WYSIWYG editor to allow for basic formatting in blog posts
+The blog uses the CKeditor 5 to allow for basic formatting in blog posts

 ## Blog Formatting